5 Fun Facts About the Maori Haka

 Learn about the Maori Haka!

 Seeing the Haka performed live or even on the TV is a captivating experience.
-No wander you want to learn more about the Maori Haka!
+No wonder you want to learn more about the Maori Haka!
 You’ve come to the right place, as we have for you five fun facts about the Maori Haka!

 Of course, if you are new to the Maori culture and have no idea what the meaning of the Haka is, then jump on over to our The Maori Haka: Its Meaning & History which will give you a lot more detail on the Haka dance.